filecoin-project/specs/content/systems/filecoin_vm/sysactors/cron_actor.md

 # CronActor
 ---

 The `CronActor` is responsible for scheduling jobs for several operations that need to take place between actors.
-The `CronActor` provides services to other actors related to task scheduling, such as `OnEpochTickEnd` call the `InitActor` to create a new actor, contact a miner, or call the `RewardActor` to update parameters.
+The `CronActor` can provide services to other actors related to task scheduling, such as `OnEpochTickEnd` call the `InitActor` to create a new actor, contact the `StoragePowerActor` to check if proofs have been submitted, or call the `RewardActor` to update parameters.
 This is primarily realised in the form of sending messages to other registered actors at the end of every epoch.
 The `CronActor` interfaces with the Storage Power Actor on `OnEpochTickEnd` to check:
-- `CronEventPreCommitExpiry`: if the miner has submitted their `ProveCommit` proofs (given enough time for the miner to complete the proofs of replication and finalize the commit phase).
-If the miner has completed their commit phase on time, they can claim the `PreCommiDeposit` back.
-If not, the `PreCommitDeposit` is lost and no power is added for this miner to the power table.
+- `CronEventPreCommitExpiry`: if the miner has submitted their `ProveCommit` proofs.
 - `CronEventProvingPeriod`: the proving period identified,
 - `CronEventWorkerKeyChange`: if a miner has submitted a worker key address change.